Aikohh/aikohh.github.io/source/gameplay.md

 #### Caveats

-While this is a good rotation, Waker is not a fixed-rotation class that always repeats exactly the same sequences of actions for optimal DPS.
+While this is a good rotation, **Waker is not a fixed-rotation class that always repeats exactly the same sequences of actions for optimal DPS**.
 A Waker needs to adapt according to the situation.
 Some example scenarios:

 - If the enemy is attacking, then you should prioritize using your Weapon Action to build up [Marmelo Strike](#marmelo-strike) and counter attack with a [Harmonizer Parry Counter](#harmonizer-parry-counter)